Higher Ed IT Strategist · AI Governance Leader · Senior Director, Yale College

 Interested in this research?

-I'm open to connecting with other researchers, practitioners, and institutions working on AI adoption, equity, and governance in higher education.
+I'm open to connecting with researchers, practitioners, and institutions working on AI adoption, governance, and decision-making in higher education.
+If you're exploring similar questions, I'd like to hear what you're finding.

 Let's ConnectSpeaking & Media